 Cathode Ray Oscilloscope: Block diagram of basic CRO.
 Construction of CRT, Electron gun, electrostatic focusing and acceleration (Explanation only- no mathematical treatment), brief discussion on screen phosphor, visual persistence & chemical composition.
 Time base operation, synchronization.
 Front panel controls.
 Specifications of a CRO and their significance.
-(6 Lectures)
+(5 Lectures)

 Use of CRO for the measurement of voltage (dc and ac frequency, time period.
 Special features of dual trace, introduction to digital oscilloscope, probes.
-Digital storage Oscilloscope: Block diagram and principle of working.
 (3 Lectures)